 - The Smithsonian employs a computer engineer and a mixed media sculptress to develop and manufacture equipment for specialised digitisation projects in their museums.
-These two staff members go on site and develop computers that match the usability, data visualisation, AR/VR and simulation of the objects needed to be digitised.
-These fabricated pieces of equipment totally cover the object and digitise as a MRI would scan the brain.
-This type of availability of expertise and funding for raw material for manufacturing these machines and capturing metadata would be unaffordable for any institution in South Africa.
+These two staff members go on-site and develop computers that match the usability, data visualisation, AR/VR and simulation of the objects needed to be digitised.
+These fabricated pieces of equipment totally cover the object and digitise as an MRI would scan the brain.
+This type of availability of expertise and funding for raw materials for manufacturing these machines and capturing metadata would be unaffordable for any institution in South Africa.
 Few people worldwide have computer systems with the capacity to download such images.
 Digitising would then not even serve the purpose of sharing information, only of storing information.
 Would the cost justify the end results?

 - In the case scenario of DMSA, with widespread sites, the objects would have to be moved and cranes and loaders would be needed to be used to lift and transport the objects. again at huge expense.

 - How else could the interior of a vehicle/object and engine with electrical wiring be digitised?
 DNMMH currently uses Webcam drawings to record the interiors of large objects which results in the same end product of portions of the object being photographed.

 - At DNMMH photographic records are kept of each stage of the restoration and conservation projects which include dissembling the object, rustproofing it, fabricating pieces to complete it, assembling it and painting the correct Insignia markings on the aircraft and painting the aircraft itself the right colour.